 Solution #34 proposes that AF requests the NWDAF to provide the analytics (e.g."User Data Congestion", "Service Experience", "NF load information") to obtain the prediction/statistics for the Application AI/ML traffic transmission status.
 Then, the analytics results (e.g. NF resource usage, NF load, QoS flow level data for the Application AI/ML traffic) can be exposed to the AF to assist the Application AI/ML traffic transmission.

+Table 7.3-1: Evaluations of solutions for KI#3